Infopercept/vector-samples/console-in-console-out/README.md

 ## Configuration

-The `hello.toml` configuration file sets up:
+The `vector.toml` configuration file sets up:
 - A stdin source that accepts input from terminal
 - A console sink that outputs the data to terminal